 6.1.5 The Complaints Handling Policy spells out who has responsibilities in relation to handling complaints and when procedures are enacted.

 6.1.6 Abuse complaints, incidents, allegations, disclosures, concerns and referrals are recorded, and confidential information is stored, protected and retained according to the Privacy Act, and for 50 years.

 6.2.1 The Complaints Handling Policy and procedures demonstrate how the safety and wellbeing of children and adults at risk are prioritised.

 6.3.1 The Complaints Handling Policy is aligned, and operates in conjunction, with the Code of Conduct, HR, and other policies.

-6.3.1 The Complaints Handling Policy requires that, upon receiving a complaint of child abuse, an initial risk assessment is conducted to identify and minimise any risk to children.
-Ongoing risk assessments are conducted throughout all investigation processes.
+6.3.2 The Complaints Handling Policy commits to an initial risk assessment if a complaint of abuse is received, to identify and minimise any risk to children and adults.
+Ongoing risk assessments are conducted throughout investigation processes.

-6.3.4 Complainants are responded to promptly and kept informed as to the progress of dealing with their complaint.
+6.3.3 Complainants are responded to promptly and kept informed as to the progress of dealing with their complaint.

-6.3.7 There are documented policies and processes implemented that empower and support personnel to raise, in good faith, concerns and allegations about unacceptable behaviour towards children by other personnel.
+6.3.6 The Complaints Handling Policy and procedures empower and support personnel to raise, in good faith, concerns and allegations about unacceptable behaviour towards children and adults by other personnel.